enesmaliksayan/COLOREA-Angular-4-Personality-test-project/README.md

 # Angular4QuickStart

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-rc.1.
+This is my first selfmade Angular 4 Project.
+Built with angular 4 and bootstrap 4, worked with external Web Services which is built with Asp.Net Core.
+I'm not a professional developer on Angular, I'm still learning both Angular and Javascript.
+Thanks for your understanding.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.